istatkus/Momentum2021Emp_State/ST_timeSeries.md

 ### Data selected
 Time Component -- Date -This is not on the file, so I will manually add to the Excel as the release date 5/1/YYYY for each data set
-ST -- State code - the 2 caharcter State code
+ST -- State code - the 2 character State code
 STATE	-- The State Name
 OCC_CODE	-- for the manual trial, this will be excluded
 OCC_TITLE	-- the occupation group name